Qurbani Done Beautifully

 We follow the Prophetic method of sacrifice—with care, transparency, and ihsan.
 Videos available upon request.

-Your Qurbani goes to Syrian families who’ve fled war and live in deep poverty—where meat is a luxury.
+Your Qurbani goes to Syrian families who’ve fled war and live in deep poverty, where meat is a luxury.

 We don’t believe in racing to the bottom on price.
+We believe in sincerity, quality, and sustainability.

-Merciful Hearts
+Give with Merciful Hearts